 -

-Avoid over-plucking or waxing: Excessive hair removal can damage follicles and slow regrowth.
-Let your brows grow naturally, removing only stray hairs that disrupt your desired shape.
+Avoid Over-Plucking or Waxing: Excessive hair removal can weaken follicles and slow regrowth.
+Allow brows to grow naturally, removing only stray hairs that disrupt the desired shape.

 -

-Brush regularly: Use a clean spoolie brush daily to shape your brows, remove loose hairs, and stimulate circulation in the brow area.
-This promotes healthier hair follicles.
+Brush Regularly: Use a clean spoolie brush daily to shape brows, remove loose hairs, and stimulate blood circulation, which supports healthy follicles.

 -